mlcommons/ck/docs/taskforce.md

   * Automotive implementation bi-weekly conf-calls on Friday at 9:30am PST
 * [Croissant TF](https://github.com/mlcommons/croissant): weekly at 8am PST

-You can particiapte in our discussions via [public Discord server](https://discord.gg/JjWNWXKxwT).
+You can participate in our discussions via [public Discord server](https://discord.gg/JjWNWXKxwT).

 ## Status